voostindie/markdown-curator/README.md

 With this library I have the best of both worlds: portable Markdown and "dynamic" content.
 Query output is embedded in the documents as Markdown content.
 As far as Obsidian concerns, this tool is not even there.

 On the other hand, Obsidian plugins are much easier to install and use.
 This library requires you to get your hands dirty with Java.
 You must build your own Java application.
-That's not for the faint of heart.
+That's not for everyone.

 Shouldn't I have built this library as an Obsidian plugin itself?
 Maybe.
 Probably.
 But, I didn't.
 Why not?
 Because I'm sure my use of Markdown will outlive my use of Obsidian.
 Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.

 ### The 5 minute introduction

-This is a Java library that can spin up a daemon application.
-This application can monitor one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults.
+This is a Java library and application framework that can spin up a daemon.
+This daemon can monitor one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults.
 Based on changes happening in the directories, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.

-To lift a tip of the veil, here's an example of what you can write in a Markdown document:
+Here's an example of what you can write in a Markdown document:

 ```
 <!--query:list